MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-sentiment-analysis.md

 # Sentiment analysis prebuilt model

 The sentiment analysis prebuilt model detects positive or negative sentiment in text data.
-You can use it to analyze social media, customer reviews, or any text data you're interested in<!--Suggested.-->.
+You can use it to analyze social media, customer reviews, or any text data you're interested in.
 Sentiment analysis evaluates text input, and gives scores and labels at a sentence and document level.
 The scores and labels can be positive, negative, or neutral.
 At the document level, there can also be a "mixed" sentiment label, which has no score.
 The sentiment of the document is determined by aggregating the sentence scores.

 ## Use in Power Apps